Synthetixio/synthetix-subgraph/README.md

 ### FuturesPosition

 The FuturesPosition entity stores the current state of every Synthetix perpetual futures position.
 A new position is created when a position is opened, and is considered closed when the trader modifies the position to have a `size` of zero or gets liquidated.
+Cross margin positions are given to the account owner.

 - `id` (id) - Unique identifier for this position in the format _market_-_positionId_ where _positionId_ is an incrementing index tracked by the contract.
 - `lastTxHash` (bytes) - Transaction hash of the last interaction with this position.